Bob Dylan Live: The Fleadh, Finsbury Park, June 20th London 2004

 Continue reading “Bob Dylan Live: Ten Never Ending Tour Shows from the 1990s”

-Bob Dylan Live: London Docklands Arena Reloaded
+Bob Dylan Live: Docklands Arena London 12th May 2002

 This show is from 2002 when I went down the road in my home town to see Bob Dylan play another show at the now long defunct London Docklands Arena on May 12th when he was touring the UK on another leg of his Never Ending Tour.
 It was around nine months after his Love & Theft album which was released on September 11th 2001, and the show features a number of songs from it which I was hearing him perform live for the very first time.

-Bob Dylan Live: London Docklands Arena
+Bob Dylan Live: Docklands Arena London 11th May 2002

 This show is from 2002 when I went down the road in my home town to see Bob Dylan play a show at the now long defunct London Docklands Arena on May 11th when he was touring the UK on another leg of his Never Ending Tour.
 It was around nine months after his Love & Theft album which was released on September 11th 2001, and the show features a number of songs from it which I was hearing him perform live for the very first time.

-Bob Dylan Live: Stirling Castle Part Two
+Bob Dylan Live: Stirling Castle Part Two 13th July 2001

 This show is from July 2001 when I went on the road up to Scotland from London to attend a show by Columbia recording artist Bob Dylan given in the grounds of Stirling Castle and who by that point was over 12 years into his Never Ending Tour.
 This is the Part Two of the story.